 - Animal bacteria and dander in the air filter, leading to health hazards

 - Debris and litter build-up in the engine compartment, sometimes leading to a choked-up engine

-Repairing the mice damage in an auto-mobile can cost anywhere between £600 -£2,000, depending on how bad the damage to the electrical wiring is.
+Repairing the mice damage in an automobile can cost anywhere between £600 -£2,000, depending on how bad the damage to the electrical wiring is.
 Mice will gnaw on your wires not for food, but simply for keeping their teeth sharp and in shape.
 What’s innocent fun for them can turn into an exhausting and expensive visit to the repair shop.

 Expenses are just one side to the issue, however.
-Sharing an area with rodents instantly puts you at risk of attracting viruses and diseases such as the hentavirus, sole virus, salmonella, leptospirosis and others.
+Sharing an area with rodents instantly puts you at risk of attracting viruses and diseases such as the hantavirus, sole virus, salmonella, leptospirosis and others.
 These diseases are transmitted through dander and excrement particles you breathe in inside the car.

 It’s safe to say, if you notice any signs of mice setting up home in your car, take action immediately.
-The best course of action, of course, is prevention – take precautionary measures to keep them out of the car engine compartment.
+The best course of action, of course, is prevention – take precautionary measures to keep mice out of the car engine compartment.
 Here’s how!

 How to Keep Mice Out of Car Engine Compartment